arras-energy/gridlabd-old/docs/Install/Docker.md

 You can create an image locally with a specific branch (e.g., `develop`) instead of pulling from DockerHub (where the default branch is `master`).

-1. Clone the `https://github.com/slacgismo/gridlabd` and checkout the desired branch (e.g., `develop`).
+Firsrt, clone the `https://github.com/slacgismo/gridlabd` and checkout the desired branch (e.g., `develop`).

 ~~~
 bash$ git clone https://github.com/slacgismo/gridlabd -b develop /usr/local/src/gridlabd
 ~~~

-1. Build the image locally:
+Then build the image locally:

 ~~~
 bash$ cd /usr/local/src/gridlabd/docker